-$\mathbb{P}$-almost surely, where the remainder terms of the Taylor expansion are of order $o\left (\tau + \|z\|_{L^2(\Lambda)}^2 \right )$ for the same reason as in \eqref{order1}.
-Using the duality relations from \Cref{duality11} and \Cref{duality22}, and the estimates for the remainder terms of the duality relations, we obtain
+Thus, we obtain for almost every $t\in [s,T]$ $\mathbb{P}$-almost surely, where the remainder terms of the Taylor expansion are of order $o\left (\tau + \|z\|_{L^2(\Lambda)}^2 \right )$ for the same reason as in \eqref{order1}.
+Using the duality relations from Lemma \ref{duality11} and Lemma \ref{duality22}, and the estimates for the remainder terms of the duality relations, we obtain

 Plugging in the initial condition

 we have